Juan Donoso Cortés

-Juan Donoso Cortés, marqués de Valdegamas (6 May 1809 – 3 May 1853) was a Spanish counter-revolutionary author, diplomat, politician, and Catholic political theologian.
+Juan Francisco María de la Salud Donoso Cortés y Fernández Canedo, marqués de Valdegamas (6 May 1809 – 3 May 1853) was a Spanish counter-revolutionary author, diplomat, politician, and Catholic political theologian.

 Biography

 Early life

 Cortés was born at Valle de la Serena (Extremadura) on 6 May 1809.
 His father, D. Pedro Donoso Cortés was a lawyer and landowner, and a descendant of the conquistador Hernán Cortés.
-His mother, Maria Elena Fernandez née Canedo Cortés was a provincial heiress.
+His mother, Maria Elena Fernández-Canedo was a provincial heiress.
 During his youth, Juan Donoso was tutored by the liberal Antonio Beltran in Latin, French, and other subjects required for entrance to a university.
 At 11, possibly due to issues at home, Juan Donoso left to study at the University of Salamanca.
 He only remained there a year before leaving to study at the Colegio de San Pedro de Caceres.
 In 1823, at age 14, he entered the University of Seville to study law, and would remain there until 1828.
 It was here that Donoso Cortés first encountered philosophy; he fell under the influence of liberal and traditionalist thinkers such as John Locke and Louis de Bonald.

 Donoso returned home to work at his father's law practice for a couple of years.
 At this time he continued his eclectic reading habits.
 In October 1829, Cortés was offered at professorship in aesthetics and politics at the Colegio de San Pedro de Caceres.
-He was carried away by Romanticism and stressed feeling over rationality.
 He criticized medieval feudalism but defended the Papacy and the Crusades, which he believed engendered vitality into European civilization.
-Carried away by the rationalism prevalent in Spain following upon the French invasions, he ardently embraced the principles of Liberalism and fell under the influence of Jean-Jacques Rousseau, whom he later characterized as "the most eloquent of sophists".
+Influenced by the rationalism prevalent in Spain following upon the French invasions, he ardently embraced the principles of Liberalism and fell under the influence of Jean-Jacques Rousseau, whom he later characterized as "the most eloquent of sophists".